The country’s culture capital deserves a closer look this weekend – here’s why.

 View

 Between its urban gardens, multiple galleries and seemingly endless photography opportunities, a stroll around Sharjah Art Foundation is a must-do for artsy types.
-Situated within the Heart of Sharjah, it hosts everything from art exhibitions and alfresco film screenings to courses and workshops.
-As for what you can look forward to this weekend?
-The ongoing Vantage Point Sharjah 9, the ninth iteration of the foundation’s annual photography initiative.
-On exhibit are nearly 200 images by 53 photographers from 30 countries across four categories: Conceptual, Experimental, Photojournalism and Documentary, and Staged Photography.
+Situated within the Heart of Sharjah, it hosts a range of events, from art exhibitions and alfresco film screenings to courses and workshops.

 Shop